abdulhamiid/covid-tracker/README.md

 # covid-19

-> This project is a web application for showing world statistics about the corona virus pandemic, fetching the data from an API.
+> This project is a web application the corona virus pandemic showing the world statistics, fetching the data from an API.

 ## Built With